saumitrab/ForumWebApp/README.md

-## Babel with Gulp
+## es2015

-Template to build apps using Babel and Gulp for es2015
+TODO;

-- Transpile code to ES2015 using Babel.
+- fix name in git

-- Bundle js modules using Browserify
+- fix name in package.json

-Built with help of CodeSchool.tv
+Built with help of CodeSchool Build with us.